KQM-git/TCL/mechanics/equipment/artifacts.md

 * 2 Piece Set Bonus: Increases Cryo DMG by 15%
 * 4 Piece Set Bonus: When a character attacks an enemy affected by Cryo, their CRIT Rate is increased by 20%.
 If the enemy is Frozen, CRIT Rate is increased by an additional 20%.
 {% endtab %}

+{% tab title="Findings" %}

+* The 4p set bonus don't snapshot.
+The Crit Rate increase is dynamic, and changes your Crit Rate in real time.

+{% endtab %}
 {% endtabs %}

 ### Bloodstained Chivalry